The Inspector General and the Office of the Inspector General (OIG) have been established in line with Financial Regulation 12.1

 , the Executive Board considers the annual report of the Inspector General, and takes such action thereon as it considers appropriate.
 (General Regulations Article VI, 2 (b) (viii) )

-The mission of the Oversight Office is to provide assurance to the Executive Director on governance, policy, risk, resources, operations and accountability through independent and objective oversight services; and to facilitate WFP's adoption and implementation of best United Nations and private-sector practices to enable managers to provide assurance on their work to the Executive Director.
+The mission of the Office of the Inspector General is to provide assurance to the Executive Director on governance, policy, risk, resources, operations and accountability through independent and objective oversight services; and to facilitate WFP's adoption and implementation of best United Nations and private-sector practices to enable managers to provide assurance on their work to the Executive Director.

 Oversight activities promote accountability and transparency at WFP by reinforcing the accountabilities and internal control established by the governing bodies and the Executive Director.
 The governance framework refers to the structure, functions and responsibilities of certain bodies in WFP, and the regulations and rules governing their work.
 The various bodies fall into three groups: i) those involving Member States; ii) external advisory bodies; and iii) the Secretariat, including the internal oversight bodies.